-The foundation is Jesus Christ.
+The FOUNDATION is Jesus Christ.

 It is impossible to build a meaningful life on anyone or on any other than Jesus Christ.
 He is foundational.

-The building materials can be placed into two categories.
+The building MATERIALS can be placed into two categories.

 But do you know what many Christians do?
 They build out of wood!
-They use wood for the door frames and door jams, then use hay mixed with mud for bricks and then top it off with a stubble roof!
+They use wood for the door frames and door jams, then use hay mixed with mud for bricks and then top it off with a stubble roof.

 So here are two Christians with the same resources, the same spirit, and the same power.
 The one who built with wood, hay, and stubble says, “Here it is God.
 How do you like it?”

-The Judgment Seat of Christ will have a simple Test.
+The Judgment Seat of Christ will have a simple test.

 Some Christians will watch their houses go up in a great conflagration!
 They suffer the loss of crowns and rewards; but notice that no one suffers the loss of their salvation.

-There will be gold Christians and there will be stubble ones.
-But all are Christians because they have one foundation.
-Jesus Christ.
+There will be gold Christians, and there will be stubble ones.
+But all are Christians because they have one foundation, Jesus Christ.

-Jesus will consider how well we have followed Christ as our Lord and Savior.
-Of course, he will notice the maturity of our Fruit of The Spirit.
+Jesus will consider how well we have followed Him as our Lord and Savior.
+Of course, He will notice the maturity of our Fruit of the Spirit.
 Certainly, He’ll want to evaluate how well we lived out the Beatitudes.

-“I am the vine may: you are the branches.
-If a man remains in me and I in him, he will bear much fruit.”
-NIV
+The key to the evaluation must be John 15:5.
+When we live out the normal Christian life, all will be well: “I am the vine may: you are the branches.
+If a man remains in me and I in him, he will bear much fruit.

 Our Christian lifestyle is critical.